Before you enable Credit Invoices

 - Update your internal reporting to account for the Export changes and how existing uninvoiced carryforward credits will be transitioned.

 - Prepare for the new email template and logic changes to existing templates.

 - Once you are ready, enable the Credit Invoices feature on your production site.

 A credit invoice is Recurly's version of a credit memo or credit note.
-Once the Credit Invoices feature is enabled on a Recurly site, any credit issued to a customer is given it's own invoice.
-Separating issued credits from issued charges provides clean gross numbers for your finance team, tax compliance, and simplifies the invoice for your customer.
+Once the Credit Invoices feature is enabled on a Recurly site, any credit issued to a customer is given its own invoice.
+Separating issued credits from issued charges provides clean gross numbers for your finance team, supports tax compliance, and simplifies the invoice for your customer.

 Credit invoices have a negative total and balance and only include credit adjustments.
 Charge invoices have a positive total and balance and only include charge adjustments.
 Both charge and credit invoices share the same invoice number sequence.

 Credit invoices have four possible statuses: Open, Processing, Closed, or Voided

 - Open means the credit invoice still has a balance.